-16 Fixed-Term Employment
+16. Fixed-Term Employment

-16.1 A staff member may be employed on a fixed-term basis.
-This clause applies to fixed-term contracts entered into after the commencement date.
-This clause does not affect the validity of fixed-term contracts entered into prior to the date of this Agreement and the terms of clause 16 as set out in the 2013 Agreement continue to apply to those contracts.
+16.1.
+A staff member may be employed on a fixed-term basis.
+This clause applies to fixed-term contracts entered into after the commencement date of this Agreement.
+This clause does not affect the validity of fixed-term contracts entered into prior to the date of this Agreement and the terms of clause 16 as set out in the 2017 Agreement continue to apply to those contracts.